fliu7/blessed-js-console/README.md

 ## Overview

-Blessed-Js-Console is a mouse-driven JS console built on neo-blessed.
+Blessed-Js-Console is a mouse-driven JS console built directly on [neo-blessed](https://github.com/embarklabs/neo-blessed).
-It is based on [janeway](https://github.com/11ways/janeway).
+It is based on [janeway](https://github.com/11ways/janeway) with all other dependencies removed.

 ## Build